Stomach and Oesophageal Cancers

 The staging and prognosis of stomach and oesophageal cancers

-The test results can show how far the cancer has spread.
-This process is called staging and it helps your health care team recommend the best treatment for you.
+The test results help show whether you have stomach or oesophageal cancer and whether it has spread.
+Working out how far the cancer has spread is called staging.
+It helps your doctors recommend the best treatment for you.

-The TNM staging system is the method most commonly used to describe the different stages of stomach and oesophageal cancers.
+The TNM staging system is the method most often used to stage stomach and oesophageal cancers.
 The specialist gives numbers to the size of the tumour (T1–4), whether or not lymph nodes are affected (N0–N3), and whether the cancer has spread or metastasised (M0 or M1).
 The lower the numbers, the less advanced the cancer.

-The TNM scores are combined to work out the overall stage of the cancer, from stage I to stage IV.
-If you need help to understand staging, ask someone in your treatment team to explain it in a way that makes sense to you.
+The TNM scores are combined to work out the overall stage of the cancer, from stage 1 to stage 4 (see below).
+Ask your doctor to explain what the stage of the cancer means for you.
 You can also call Cancer Council 13 11 20.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can give you an idea about the general prognosis for people with the same type and stage of cancer.

-Generally, the earlier stomach or oesophageal cancer is diagnosed, the better the chances of successful treatment.
-If cancer is found after it has spread from the primary tumour site, the prognosis is not as good.
+Generally, the earlier stomach or oesophageal cancer is diagnosed, the better the outcome of treatment.
+If cancer is found after it has spread, it may not respond as well to treatment.

 This information is reviewed by